ibm-cloud-docs/discovery-data/analyzeapi.md

 The following example request shows how to analyze text that you specify in the request, not that you pass in a physical file.

-The collection to which the request is made has the following enrichments applied to it, which means these enrichment will be applied to the content that you submit with the API request:
+The collection to which the request is made uses the following enrichments, which means these enrichments are applied to the content that you submit with the API request:

 -   Entities
 -   Keywords